What We Do

 We provide Hudsons, Essex and Terraplane cars, trucks, engines and other displays of Hudson history to non-profit museums and organizations

-Hudson Triangle publication
+HETHS Online Library and Hudson Triangle publication

 We publish a quarterly historical update on the HET Historical Society.
 These are available online as well as mailed to members of the HETHS.
+We will work to add items to the online library and members can also send material in.

 Doc Hudson